Jaspar Laet

-Jaspar Laet was the name of two medical astrologers and almanac makers, father and son, active in the Renaissance Low Countries.
+Jaspar Laet was the name of two medical astrologers and almanac makers, father and son, active in the Renaissance in the Low Countries.

 Career

 Jaspar Laet the Elder was a native of Borgloon in the County of Loon (Prince-Bishopric of Liège) and appeared frequently in the civic account books of Antwerp among the "sworn physicians" in the service of the city between 1517 and 1530.
 He bore the titles "magister" and "physician".

 Jaspar Laet the Younger was likewise born in Borgloon.
 He graduated doctor of medicine from the University of Leuven on 25 May 1512.
 His name appeared frequently in the civic account books of Antwerp among the "sworn physicians" in the service of the city between 1530 and 1542.